lkrych/cprogramming/pointers/2_dynamic_memory_mgmt.md

 So how should we deal with dangling pointers?

 1. Setting a pointer to NULL after freeing it.
 Its subsequent use will terminate the application.
+2. Writing special functions to replace the free function.
+3. Use third-party tools to detect dangling pointers